TheFeij/Go-Map-Cache/readme.md

 ## Usage

-To use the map_cache package, you typically create a singleton instance of MapCache using the GetMapCache function, passing in parameters such as the maximum memory limit, maximum entry size, and cleanup duration.
+To use the map_cache package, you can create instances of MapCache using the GetMapCache function, passing in parameters such as the maximum memory limit, maximum entry size, and cleanup duration.
 You can then use the CacheData method to store data in the cache and the LoadData method to retrieve data from the cache.

 Example: